sepnetflix/The-Scent-oa5/content_of_code_files_1.md

         <!-- Flash message display area (consider moving if needed, but often okay here) -->
         <?php if (isset($_SESSION['flash_message'])): ?>
             <script>
-                // Use the JS function immediately if available, or queue it
-                // This handles flash messages set by non-AJAX requests (like redirects) document.addEventListener('DOMContentLoaded', function() {
+                document.addEventListener('DOMContentLoaded', function() {
                     if (typeof window.showFlashMessage === 'function') {
                         window.showFlashMessage(<?= json_encode($_SESSION['flash_message']) ?>, <?= json_encode($_SESSION['flash_type'] ?? 'info') ?>);
                     } else {
-                        // Fallback or queue if main.js loads later somehow console.warn('showFlashMessage not ready for server-side flash.');
+                        console.warn('showFlashMessage not ready for server-side flash.');
                     }
                 });